 There are very few plants that give as much in terms of flowering, colour, scent, foliage and trouble-free behaviour as Lavender and now is a great time for you to plant pot grown lavender - Hidcote is the quintessential English lavender planted this month or next it will race away and look fabulous towards the end of summer and great all next summer as well.

 Pot grown lollipop Bay trees can be placed either side of a doorway and add a bit of style as well as the odd leaf for the chef of the house!
-They are good planted in the ground as well provided the soil is well drained and pyramid bays make a clear statement as markers on either side of paths. and dress a doorway.
+They are good planted in the ground as well provided the soil is well drained and pyramid bays make a clear statement as markers on either side of paths.

 More slash than burn actually.
-Fast growing evergreen hedges such as Privet, Shrub Honeysuckle and Cotoneaster need to be clipped up to three times a year top keep them in shape.
+Fast growing evergreen hedges such as Privet, Shrub Honeysuckle and Cotoneaster need to be clipped up to three times a year to keep them in shape.
 So if they are starting to look a little untidy they can be clipped now.

 Repeat flowering roses should be deadheaded to encourage new blooms.
 If you did not do so in spring, then now is also a good time to give your roses a feed too with a good rose feed.